ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 The task will be graded based on the methods used and actions taken to accomplish the conversation and by the level of anonymity achieved.

-## **Task 2:** Metadata
+## **Task 2:** Metadata and messaging

 Sometimes the data you send contains more information than you are aware of.
 Especially in the context of messaging, the message content might be less interesting than *to whom, where and when you are sending it*.

-Depending on the nature of the platform, a centralised platform owner is often able to gather:
+Depending on the nature of the messaging platform, a centralised platform owner is often able to gather on top of message content:

   * Social graphs [^5]
   * Availability status (last seen and online)